 And there are specific things you can do to consistently create wonderful images.

 Plumbers have favorite tools they depend on.
 Mechanics have favorite tools they consistently use.

-Beginning artists need tools too; what I call "the artist's bag of tricks" they can use over and over and over to create good art.
+What I call "the artist's bag of tricks."
+Things they can use over and over and over to create good art.